How to teach outside

 3. Note how long it takes to move from the door to the outdoor gathering space.

-4. Look for a good place to establish a “base camp,” the starting point for future outdoor learning.
+4. Look for a good place to establish an outdoor classroom space, the starting point for future outdoor learning.
 This space and its access trail should be large enough to accommodate your class.
 It should be protected from strong winds and hot sun (next to a building or grove of conifers) and somewhat quiet (away from busy roads and noisy playgrounds).
 You may have more than one appropriate outdoor gathering spaces.
 If there are no benches or tables, is there space for students to use their sit-upons?

-5. Look for natural boundary lines.
+Look for natural boundary lines.
 You can use sidewalks, trails, a large tree, flagpole, side of a building, and other natural boundary lines to keep your class within a certain area.
-Some teachers wrap trees with bright-colored flagging tape or place traffic cones as boundaries.

 8. Look for engaging spots such as large burly oaks, streams, interesting plants, nests, hollow trees, or moss-covered boulders.
 If you’re lucky, you may have a grove of strong trees growing relatively close together for hammocking!
 Students will be naturally drawn to these places, so look for opportunities to use them.